Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

-Borage is packed with saponins and tannins, which makes it great for soothing painful and inflamed skin conditions.
+Borage is packed with saponins and tannins, making it great for soothing painful and inflamed skin conditions.

 - Boil up one cup of leaves in three cups of boiling water, covered, for ten minutes.
 Allow the mixture to cool and then strain.

 - Apply to the skin using cotton wool or pour into an atomizer and spray onto affected areas.

-- Use regularly to treat chronic skin problems such as psoriasis and eczema and to battle more common problems such as rashes and sunburn.
+- Use regularly to treat chronic skin problems such as psoriasis and eczema and common issues such as rashes and sunburn.

-- You can also simmer in an aqueous base for ten minutes (1 cup herb to three cups cream) in order to create a really intensive moisturizer.
-Add one capsule of Vitamin E to boost the goodness and to act as a natural preservative.
+- You can also simmer the herb in an aqueous base for ten minutes (1 cup herb to three cups cream) to create an intensive moisturizer.
+Finally, add one capsule of Vitamin E to boost the goodness and act as a natural preservative.

-Not only has Borage proven to be a valuable moisturizer and skin soother, it is a great treatment for varicose veins and thread veins as well.
+Borage has proven to be a valuable moisturizer and skin soother, and it is also an excellent treatment for varicose veins and thread veins.

-I use a borage aqueous cream every night and add in some lavender essential oil.
-I love using it after a hot summer's day because the cream literally cools the skin.
-It softens the skin really well and is an excellent skin soother.
-You can, if you want to really ramp up the moisturizing power of the blend, add shea butter to the mix as well.
+I use a Borage aqueous cream daily and add some lavender essential oil.
+I love using it after a hot summer's day because the cream cools the skin.
+It softens the skin well and is an excellent skin soother.
+If you want to ramp up the moisturizing power of the blend, add Shea butter to the mix.

-Because of the alkaloids in the plant, you do not want to eat it too often.
-Keep the leaves for herbal preparations and use the flowers in the kitchen.
-The flowers have a very fresh flavour that is reminiscent of cucumber.
+Because of the alkaloids in the plant, you do not want to eat them too often.
+Instead, keep the leaves for herbal preparations and use the flowers in the kitchen.
+The flowers have a very fresh flavor that is reminiscent of cucumber.
 They look and taste great in cordials.

-Consider freezing a few of the flowers in an ice tray for a really special party to really up the wow factor.
+Consider freezing a few flowers in ice to really up the wow factor at your next party.

-You can also add the flowers to salads and desserts.
+You can also add flowers to salads and desserts.